ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Analysis of Scholarly Writing Behavior

-\paragraph{How are intentions intertwined across stages?} Figure~\ref{fig:transition-prob-accross-time} in Appendix compares transition probabilities across phases.
+\paragraph{How intention interactions change over time?} Figure~\ref{fig:transition-prob-accross-time} in the Appendix compares transition probabilities across phases.
 Early writing features strong flows into Implementation, whereas late writing shifts toward Revision, marking the transition from building content to refining it.
-Some intention paths also evolve — for example, transitions from Macro Insertion lead to Idea Generation early but to Section Planning late, as layout decisions become more prominent.
-Writers also juggle more intentions later in the process.
-As shown in Figure~\ref{fig:session-intentions-across}, 19.4\% of late sessions include over five distinct intentions (vs.\ 14.8\% early), reflecting increased multitasking and integration of planning, drafting, and revising.
+Some intention paths also evolve -- for example, transitions from Macro Insertion lead to Idea Generation early but to Section Planning late, as layout decisions become more prominent.
+Writers also juggle more intentions later in the process as shown in Figure~\ref{fig:session-intentions-across}, reflecting increased multitasking and integration of planning, drafting, and revising.